 “Crucially, the array of non-oncology agents is regarded as the ‘missing link’ in the current armoury of medical therapies for cancer”

-Although oncologists can prescribe medicines off-label, especially for advanced tumours in later lines when other therapies fail or for rare or paediatric cancers, this is rare in practice owing to litigation, reimbursement, manufacturing supply and patient concerns.
-Guidelines occasionally recommend off-label use.
-For example, NICE has recommended low-dose daily aspirin for colorectal cancer as a prevention drug in people with Lynch syndrome, but notes that as of January 2020 this was an off-label use.
+Of course, there is nothing to stop oncologists prescribing medical therapies off-label, as numerous cancer drugs are prescribed this way, especially in advanced tumours in later lines when other therapies fail or for rare or paediatric cancers.
+Guidelines recommend off-label use – for example NICE, in its colorectal cancer guideline, says daily aspirin can be considered as a prevention drug in people with Lynch syndrome, but notes that as of January 2020 this was an off-label use.

 The advocates of drug repurposing are aiming their sights much higher, as other drugs that lack any scrutiny by regulators for cancer indications will probably fail to be used widely owing to perceived lack of evidence and publicity.
 Not least, there is the biggest incentive of all at stake: money, with ‘prescription bias’ towards costly, well-marketed treatments.
 There are echoes with the controversy over the use of the much cheaper Avastin instead of Lucentis in macular degeneration, as both agents have a similar mechanism of action, and recognise the same target.